FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Discussion

 \textbf{(RQ2): To what extent do systematic performance disparities (e.g. gender-based accuracy) persist across different VLM architectures, and are these biases consistent across both controlled and naturalistic data domains?}

-The facial action units, verbal features and physical dynamics that we use in these audits are highly sensitive biometric data; the analysis below should be understood as taking place within a strictly research-bounded use of that data.
-For the controlled laboratory dataset (AFAR-BSFT), our analysis on baseline disparities indicates that demographic bias is present across both tested architectures, though the nature of bias varies between models.
-The AFAR-BSFT fairness audit (Section~\ref{results}, Table~\ref{tab:cross_dataset_results}; Figure~\ref{fig:afar_radar}) shows Qwen2-VL's bias profile is gender-dominated while Phi-3.5-Vision's is race-dominated with the latter showing an equal opportunity gap roughly four times its gender equivalent.
+For the controlled laboratory AFAR-BSFT dataset, baseline disparities indicate that bias is present across both tested architectures.
+The AFAR-BSFT fairness audit (Section~\ref{results}, Table~\ref{tab:cross_dataset_results}; Figure~\ref{fig:afar_radar}) shows Qwen2-VL's bias is gender-dominated while Phi-3.5-Vision's is race-dominated.
 We interpret this divergence as architecture-specific: in the smaller Qwen2-VL, gendered facial cues appear to act as a stronger proxy for diagnostic decisions, whereas Phi-3.5-Vision is more prone to representation bias along racial lines, perhaps inherited from its training distribution.
+These AFAR-BSFT profiles rely on 44 sessions from 11 participants, and because repeated sessions from the same participant are not independent observations, we read them as indicative rather than precise.

 On the E-DAIC dataset, bias values were heavily shaped by the chosen fusion strategy and classification paradigm.
-The generative approach had very different fairness characteristics compared to embedding-based classification.
 The cross-paradigm comparison reported in Section~\ref{results} suggests that the generative pipeline is markedly fairer than the embedding pipeline at the same modality slice.
 We further note that adding multimodal signals dilutes text-specific bias under both paradigms, although the embedding approach has higher overall bias.
-A possible explanation for the dilution effect we have when adding more modalities is that text encoders in VLMs encode demographic proxies, like gendered language or dialect features, that can cause bias in the model and are spuriously correlated with the sensitive attribute~\cite{wolfe2022markedness, blodgett2016demographic}.
+A possible explanation for the dilution effect is that text encoders in VLMs encode demographic proxies, like gendered language or dialect features, that can cause bias in the model and are spuriously correlated with the sensitive attribute~\cite{wolfe2022markedness, blodgett2016demographic}.
 When audio and facial streams are incorporated, the fused representation is forced to integrate evidence from modalities that carry different, complementary diagnostic signals~\cite{poria2017review}.
-This cross-modal integration reduces the model's over-reliance on any single biased channel by increasing the feature dimensionality and distributing representational weight across sources, and this effect was supported by audio-visual fusion systems exhibiting significantly lower demographic disparity than their unimodal counterparts~\cite{fenu2022demographic}.
+This effect was supported by audio-visual fusion systems exhibiting significantly lower demographic disparity than their unimodal counterparts~\cite{fenu2022demographic}.